VikramThory/prompt-engineering-notes/README.md

 - *Example 2:* "A train leaves station A at 3:00 PM traveling at 60 km/h.
 Another train leaves station B at 4:00 PM traveling at 80 km/h.
 When will they meet?
 Show your steps."
 - *Example 3:* "Evaluate the pros and cons of remote work by considering productivity, communication, and employee satisfaction in sequence."

-### 4. **Self-Critique Prompting**
-Ask the AI to reflect on and improve its own responses.
-- *Example 1:* "Review your previous response for any inaccuracies, logical gaps, or bias.
-Then suggest ways to improve it."
-- *Example 2:* "Evaluate your last answer for clarity and add missing explanations."
-- *Example 3:* "Was your previous response complete and helpful?
-Revise it if necessary."

 ---

 ## Evaluation Criteria for AI Responses